naofumi/react_router_rails_spa/README.md

 ## Code of Conduct

-Everyone interacting in the ReactRouterRails project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/naofumi/react_router_rails_spa/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ReactRouterRailSpa project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/naofumi/react_router_rails_spa/blob/main/CODE_OF_CONDUCT.md).